chrisvilla1301/Active-Directory-Lab/README.md

 <br/><img src="https://i.imgur.com/QaE61JW.png"/>

-If promted to select an internet connection just click "I don't have internet"
+If prompted to select an internet connection just click "I don't have internet"

-Make sure to click "Limited experience" if you get this window so you aren't promted to create a Microsoft account.
+Make sure to click "Limited experience" if you get this window so you aren't prompted to create a Microsoft account.
 You want to keep it as a local / home account :

 <br/><img src="https://i.imgur.com/BwdH4uD.png"/>